MarkDing/IoT-Developer-Boot-Camp-Wiki/hardware/Layout-Desing-Guide.md

 ### 2.1.1.
 Function of RF matching  and filtering network

 The RF transmitter ICs can synthetize high frequency and high power signals at their TX output: the fundamental, its harmonics and additional spurious content.
 On the Silicon Labs’ reference design boards the function of the TX matching is to drive most of the fundamental power into the antenna, thus to provide the required impedance transformation between the RFIC and the load.
-Beside that, a proper filtering network should be used between the matching network and the antenna design which is able to suppress harmonics and spurs.
+Besides that, a proper filtering network should be used between the matching network and the antenna design which is able to suppress harmonics and spurs.
+RX matching network is able to provide impedancia tuning between IC and the load.

 > **TX matching:**